rdrescher909/HEIC-Converter/README.md

 `py -m pip install -r requirements.txt`

 Note that [pillow-heif](https://pypi.org/project/pillow-heif/) may need to build from source on your machine.

+## Notes

+- This project was made with Google Cloud Run in mind, therefore the limits stated on the `index.html` page are specific to cloud run, if run on your own server, you can submit and receive back as much data as you like.

 ## Contributing